 Harmonised Bulletins are used to share information with interested parties with regard to Harmonisation topics.
 This shared information can include (but is not limited to) publications of new Harmonised Principles, revisions to existing Harmonised Principles and information regarding harmonisation in general.
 These bulletins are published as and when required.

 In most cases and where applicable, the harmonisation process has been followed resulting in ratification by the Government Statistical Service Statistical Policy and Standards Committee (GSS SPSC) and the Heads of Professions Group.

-- Harmonisation Bulletin 13 – (Amendment to Harmonised Principle – February 2017)
+- Harmonisation Bulletin 13 – (Revised National Identity and Religion Harmonised Principle – February 2017)

 - Harmonisation Bulletin 10 – (Revised Housing & Tenure Harmonised Principles – September 2012)